eclipse-cyclonedds/cyclonedds/docs/dev/typesupport.md

 i.e. The backend registers a set of callback functions, usually one or more for each type, and the programmer calls a function that *visits* each type exactly once and calls the appropriate callback functions in order.
-However, this method is considered to rigid.
+However, this method is considered too rigid.

 1. There are cases where a part of the tree must be traversed several times with different callback functions.
 For instance, when generating code for